 Joseph Tombs has thirty years of experience in various aspects of law and financial planning.
 He started his career as a tax and estate planning attorney.
 Joe has served on the full-time faculties of four universities: University of Georgia, University of Louisiana, Georgia State University, and Texas Tech University and as an adjunct professor at University of Southern Virginia, Kaplan University, and Lubbock Christian University.
-Joe has served as an Associate Vice President of First Colony Life Insurance Company and Director of Advanced Marketing at GE Financial Assurance.
-Joe has developed a specialty in financial and legal planning for the recipients of tort settlements and is a founding member at Amicus Financial Advisors, LLC and Amicus Settlement Planners, LLC.
+Joe served as an Associate Vice President of First Colony Life Insurance Company and Director of Advanced Marketing at GE Financial Assurance.
+Joe has developed a specialty in planning for the recipients of tort settlements and is a founding member at Amicus Financial Advisors, LLC and Tombs Maxwell LLP.

 - J.D., Texas Tech University School of Law, 1988, Concentration in tax and estate planning